Excali-Boards/boards-room/docs/PERMISSIONS.md

 If a user has access to a resource:

-- **Board → Category**: A board-level user inherits equivalent visibility/access to its parent category.
+- **Board → Category**: A board-level user inherits view access to its parent category.
-- **Category → Group**: A category-level user inherits equivalent visibility/access to its parent group.
+- **Category → Group**: A category-level user inherits view access to its parent group.
 - Inherited access is **only for visibility/navigation**, not for managing or modifying the parent.

 ### 3. Fetching Rules